The rub / marinade

 - 1 tsp dried oregano (Mexican if you can get it)

 - 3 crushed cloves

 - 1 tsp salt

 - Freshly ground black pepper

 First you need to spatchcock or butterfly your chicken so that it can cook for evenly.
-It is really easy, but here is a clip of Alton Brown explaining how to do it.
+It is really easy.

 Once the bird was prepared, I stuck two long bamboo skewers diagonally between the breast and the leg to help stabilise it.
 It then rubbed the skin with some olive oil, covered both side of the bird with the marinade and then left it in the fridge for a couple of hours.